DevMountain/chatty/README.md

 ###Step 4: User input
 * Create a text input field and attach an ng-model to it.
-* Utilize the ng-enter directive to call a method on the MessageController when the 'enter' key is pressed while focusing on the input. e.g. `ng-enter="addMessage()"`
+* Wrap the input with a form tag and utilize the ng-submit directive to call a method on the MessageController when the 'enter' key is pressed. e.g. `ng-submit="addMessage()"`
 * Create the corresponding method in your controller's scope (in the example previously, `addMessage`)
 * Your method will call the MessageService and pass the new message, which will then be POSTed up to your server.
 * You will want to re-populate the messages from the server after you've sent the new message, there are a few ways to do this: